NarkoPraxis/OmniSearch/readme.md

 ## Running the application

 run `python config_sandbox.py` to run the server in debug mode. <br/>
-   - this reads the included config.json file to read a sqlite database.
+   - this reads the included config.json file to connect to a sqlite or mysql database.
 Fill out the config correctly and the app should work with whatever schema you have. <br/>
+	- add a file path as the first arguement to the config and you can now provide a config file that isn't named `config.json`

 or run `python sandbox.py` to run the server in debug mode. <br/>
    - this utilizes the test database included in the repo.<br/>